 c) Associated course fees.
 Fees for work-term placement, learning material/clothing retained by the student, and production material for items which become student property, may be listed on your student account statement, or may be charged locally.
 If you have any questions about whether a particular supplementary fee falls into one of the above categories and can be charged in addition to your tuition, contact the Chair of the department or unit charging the fee first.
-If, after having done so, you wish to pursue the matter further, please address your concerns to the Office of Student Financial Services, West Office Building, York University, 4700 Keele Street, Toronto, Ontario M3J 1P3.
+If, after having done so, you wish to pursue the matter further, please address your concerns to the Office of Student Financial Services.
+See the Web for their current address at www.yorku.ca/osfs/.

-In accordance with Canada Customs and Revenue Agency regulations, the supplementary fee component of a tuition fee payment, as well as any course material fee, are not eligible for a tuition tax credit, and therefore are not included in the Tuition and Education Credit Certificate (see Tuition and Education Credit Certificate).
+In accordance with Canada Customs and Revenue Agency regulations, the supplementary fee component of a tuition fee payment, and any course material fees cannot be included in the tuition tax credit, and therefore are not captured on the Tuition and Education Credit Certificate (see Tuition and Education Credit Certificate).